Receive free business writing tips and strategies straight to your inbox!

 LETTERHEAD

-Mr. George Vogel (INSIDE ADDRESS – Include the recipient’s name, title, and address, two to six lines below the date, depending on length of letter)
+(INSIDE ADDRESS - Include the recipient’s name, job title, and address, two to six lines below the date, depending on the length of the letter.)

 Director of Operations